musikele/musikele.github.io/_posts/2018-07-10-designing-the-documentation-for-a-tech-product.md

 tags:
 - Documentation
 - Work
-header-img: ''
+header-img: "/images/IMG_20180708_195629.jpg"
 description: 'What makes great a product?
-The features, the ease of use, and obviously all of this must be explained in a great documentation: my job '
+The features, the ease of use, and obviously all of this must be explained in a great documentation: one of my jobs. '
 ---
 What makes a product a _great_ product?